 I wonder if providers of entirely non-statutory advocacy are able to maintain a richer and more holistic advocacy relationship than their colleagues who provide only statutory advocacy.
-While providers of statutory advocacy might do similar things, those who offer non-statutory advocacy but not statutory advocacy have held on to the following four things:
+While providers of statutory advocacy might do similar things, those who offer non-statutory advocacy but not statutory advocacy have held on to the following distinctive qualities.

-- Eligibility.
-They may have been able to keep open their eligibility criteria so that they are able to work with people who would not be eligible for statutory advocacy.
-Are organisations that provide non-statutory advocacy more likely to offer groups as well as individual work and engage in campaigning too?
+They may be able to work with people who would not be eligible for statutory advocacy.
+Are organisations that provide non-statutory advocacy more likely to offer groups as well as individual work and engage with people who want to campaign for system change as well as changes in the circumstances of individuals?
 Such arrangements can provide access to those who prefer an ongoing relationship with the advocacy organisation rather than the ‘task and finish’ approach required of many providers of statutory advocacy.
 Is this diverting valuable resources away from those who need them most, or does it have a preventative function, that reduces or delays reliance on publicly funded services, as suggested by the OPAAL evaluation here?

-- Topic.
-They may have broadened the range of topics on which they support people to express their view.
-For example, they may have supported discussions with utility companies as well as decisions about serious medical treatment.
-But we might wonder if, as the skills and knowledge of advocates broadens to embrace fuel poverty and trading standards, do they lose their detailed knowledge of statutory advocacy and its careful analysis of the right way to work?
+But we might wonder if, as the skills and knowledge of advocates broadens, do they lose their detailed knowledge of statutory advocacy and its careful analysis of the right way to work?
+Do they learn about and use caselaw affecting consumer rights as well as care rights?
 Do they get better at face-to-face work beyond the health and social care sector but lose their skills in report writing?
-I know of no evidence to suggest that either of these hazards are occurring, but it seems legitimate to ask the questions!

 Finally, we might also expect providers of non-statutory advocacy to be experts at finding alternative sources of funding, since many of those who commission statutory services have left the field.